-Among the millions of podcasts out there in podcast land, a large percentage of them are interview-based.
+Among the millions of podcasts out there in podcast land, a large percentage of them subject matter expert interviews.
 That’s partly because producing interview-style podcasts is relatively simple.
 But it’s also because a well-crafted interview is one of the most engaging types of audio content.

-In this post, we’re going to take a close look at those strategies and how you can use them to level-up your interviewing skills.
+In this post, we’re going to take a close look at those strategies and how you can use them to conduct great subject matter expert interviews.

 1. Pre-Interview Prep

 Professional interviewers spend considerable time preparing before sitting down with a guest.

 First, the interviewer–often with the help of their producer–researches the guest to learn as much as possible about them, including their professional and educational background, other interviews they’ve done, things they’ve written and recorded, and so on.

 Doing that sort of digging gives you a sense of how the guest thinks and where they’re coming from and provides examples of their conversational style.